awsdocs/amazon-ec2-user-guide/doc_source/hibernation-enabled-AMI.md

 **No additional configuration is required for the following AMIs because they're already configured to support hibernation:**
 + Amazon Linux 2 AMI released 2019\.08\.29 or later
 + Amazon Linux AMI 2018\.03 released 2018\.11\.16 or later
++ Ubuntu 20\.04 LTS \- Focal AMI released with serial number 20210820 or later
 + Ubuntu 18\.04 LTS \- Bionic AMI released with serial number 20190722\.1 or later

 ## Amazon Linux 2 released before 2019\.08\.29<a name="configure-AL2-for-hibernation"></a>